U of T 30-day Microsoft Teams Chat Retention Protocol in effect after 5pm October 1, 2024

-As an important element in records management and data security, the University of Toronto will be implementing a 30-day retention policy for all individual Teams chat messages that occur outside of a designated Microsoft Teams Channel.
-This policy will take effect September 16, 2024.
-The policy is designed to streamline data storage, enhance security and promote efficient communication practices within the university.
+As an important element in records management and data security, the University of Toronto’s implemented a 30-day retention protocol for all individual Teams Chats on Tuesday, October 1, 2024.
+These are messages that occur outside of a Microsoft Teams Channel.

 What messages are impacted?